dekoning-lab/ezmap/README.md

 ```
-python3 EzMap.py -d /path/to/fasta/files/ -projDir /path/to/output/folder/ -mt 4
+python3 EzMap.py -d /path/to/fasta/files/ -projDir /path/to/output/folder/
 ```
 The above command will start sumbitting the different EzMap steps to the SLURM job manager.

 ## Viewing Results

 EzMap provides 2 different methods for viewing results.
-The program will generate an interactive html report as well as number of csv files containing the results.
+The program will generate an interactive HTML report as well as number of csv files containing the results.

-When running the program the project folder that is initially specified will contain the following items:

- - Folders with results
- - HTML Report
- - csv result files

-The folder structure will be inside of the project directory:
+#### Finding

+The project directory specified prior to running the pipeline will contain 6 folders once all of the steps have complete.
+Each folder will contain the output files as well as standard output and error files from the SLURM task manager.
+The folder structure will be inside of the project directory will be:
 ```
 ->projectDir
 	->1-Cleaning